Unmatched Dominance/C620 He Was Extremely Aggrieved

 Whoosh!

-Yu Yuan's face turned ashen in an instant.
+Yu Yuan's face turned pale with shock.

 Report